Southall Day Centre

-The first day centre in the UK to tailor services to older people from Asian communities
+Southall Day Centre is the first day centre in the UK to tailor services to older people from Asian communities.

 Who we are

-‘There really is nowhere quite like Southall Day Centre.
+“There really is nowhere quite like Southall Day Centre.
 For hundreds of people it is the beating heart of this community.
-Over the past three decades we have made life easier and better for some of our most vulnerable members across west London – offering friendship and practical help for those who need it most’ (chief executive of Catalyst, Rod Cahill).
+Over the past three and a half decades we have made life easier and better for some of our most vulnerable members across west London – offering friendship and practical help for those who need it most” (Rod Cahill, Chief Executive of Catalyst).

 We have strong partnerships with organisations that provide valuable services.
 Many work from our centres, which are fast becoming a central hub for many aspects of community support.